mflynn23/project2-etl-group1/README.md

 ## Transform

-* Both of our data sources were formatted in excel files and we loaded them into our Jupyter Notebooks to turn them into csv files.
+* Both of our data sources were formatted in excel files and we loaded them into our Jupyter Notebooks and used Pandas to turn them into csv files.

-* We renamed the columns to make them compatible with Postgres.
+* For each source, selected variables of interest for the analysis and renamed the columns to make them compatible with Postgres.

 * We used Python functions to clean and group relevant data.

 * We dropped some extra columns that we deemed unusable for future analysis because the dataframe contained NaN values and did not provide       valuable information.

+* All of our data were in a CSV format, so we went with SQL to store the data.

 ## Load